mnhngn20/keycloak-migrator/README.md

 ## Bootstrapping behavior

-- Realm bootstrap: when `bootstrap.createRealm` is true, the CLI ensures the realm exists before running migrations.
+- Realm bootstrap: the CLI always verifies the target realm exists before running migrations.
+Missing realms are created automatically.
-- Client bootstrap: specifying `bootstrap.client` makes the CLI ensure a client with the same `clientId` exists.
+- Client bootstrap: enable `bootstrap.ensureClient` to ensure a client with the same `clientId` as `bootstrap.client` exists.
 All provided fields (redirect URIs, flows, service account options, etc.) are forwarded to `kc.clients.create`, with only `realm`, `clientId`, and sensible defaults (`enabled`, `alwaysDisplayInConsole`) added automatically.
 This keeps the bootstrap layer flexible for future Keycloak versions.

 ## Tips